nilsdeppe/template-metaprogramming-tutorials/README.md

-# template-metaprogramming-tutorials
+# Template Metaprogramming Tutorials Examples
-Code used in my series of blog posts on template metaprogramming.
-I offer possible solutions to some of the exercises presented in the posts and also a single file that can be used to observe how the code works.
+Here I am sharing the code used in my series of [blog posts](http://nilsdeppe.com) on template metaprogramming.
+In the files are my solutions to some of the exercises presented in the posts.
+Note that some of the later posts rely on a template metaprogramming library like [brigand](https://github.com/edouarda/brigand).
+The files require a C++11 compliant compiler to compile.